Policies and Procedures

 Room Change Request

 No room changes are permitted during the first 2 weeks of each semester.
-The College offer opportunities for students to change rooms after the first 2 weeks of the semester.
+The University offer opportunities for students to change rooms after the first 2 weeks of the semester.
 More information about Pull-In & Move Weeks are sent directly to students via email.

 Students seeking a room change outside of that those times should email firstname.lastname@example.org.